Laser shock peening utilizes a pulsed laser to generate deep compressive residual stresses that improve metal fatigue life and damage tolerance.

 The shockwave consists of a strong primary front of compressive stress moving through the work piece.
-This primary wave front is trailed by weaker tensile and compressive waves that are important, but not necessarily contributory to this discussion.
-When the magnitude of the primary shockwave front is above the dynamic yield strength of the material, termed the HEL (Hugoniot Elastic Limit), it plastically deforms the microstructure and creates added dislocations in the material.
-For more information on what dislocations are in a material, take a look at Wikipedia.
+When the magnitude of this primary shockwave exceeds the material's dynamic yield strength (termed the Hugoniot Elastic Limit or HEL), it plastically deforms the microstructure and creates added dislocations in the material.

 As the shockwave propagates through the target, it gradually loses energy to deformation and dislocation.
 The peak stress of the shockwave attenuates until the wave magnitude falls below the HEL, producing cold work over a gradient of depth in the material.
 The resultant plastic deformation and increase in dislocations produce compressive residual stresses that increase the material strength, and enhance resistance to cracking and failure.